parham-membari-terradue/machine-learning-process-new/inference/app-package/stage-in/README.md

+# Stage-in
-To stage-in the data please follow the instructions below:
+To test the inference module, the user must stage-in a sentinel-2 L1C data from the [https://dataspace.copernicus.eu](https://dataspace.copernicus.eu).
+The instruction for stage-in process is discussed below:

-- Create an account in https://dataspace.copernicus.eu
+- Create an account on https://dataspace.copernicus.eu
 - Edit the [usersetting.json](./usersettings.json) with your credentials:
 ```
 {